Evaluating The Effects of Varying Prey Capture Rates

 Sea Lion Maneuverability

-In collaboration with Westchester University researcher Frank Fish, a three year program starting in 2018, will be studying sea lion maneuverability by passively recording the sea lions with video photography while swimming in either free swim or trained control conditions.
+In collaboration with Westchester University researcher Frank Fish, a three year program started in 2018 is studying sea lion maneuverability by passively recording the sea lions with video photography while swimming and walking on land in trained control conditions.
 The research was renewed in 2021, expanding to all 5 sea lions.
 Data includes accelerating from rest, turning and hovering in tanks as well as movement on land.

 Fish, F, Hurley, J.A. and Costa, D.P.
 (2003).
 Maneuverability by the sea lion, Zalophus californianus: turning performance of an unstable body design.
 J. Exp.
 Biol.
 206: 667-674.
 Read it here

-The newest three year study starting in 2020 will provide detailed descriptions of the locomotor kinematics of the sea lions.
-Sea lions use all four flippers when moving terrestrially in a lateral sequence (English, 1976), unlike phocid seal who primarily "hump" along using only the fore flippers (Garrett and Fish, 2014; Tennett et al., 2018).
-Understanding terrestrial aquatic transitionary movements is useful to developing models for such movement for other applications including remote vehicle development for exploration.
+The newest three year study starting in 2021 will provide detailed descriptions of the locomotor kinematics of the sea lions.
+Sea lions use all four flippers when moving terrestrially in a lateral sequence (English, 1976), unlike phocid seals who primarily "hump" along using only the fore flippers (Garrett and Fish, 2014; Tennett et al., 2018).
+Understanding terrestrial aquatic transitional movements is useful to developing models for such movement for other applications including remote vehicle development for exploration.
 A comparison of sea lions with existing data on phocid seals (Garrett and Fish, 2014; Tennett et al, 2018) will be undertaken using videography and motion analysis to define the movements of the spine and examine coordination with all four flippers as the sea lions move over rocky and sandy terrain.
 The main hypothesis is that the energy sea lions are expending to move on land is less than phocid seals.
 In addition to this work, video and motion analysis of sea lion movement underwater was undertaken.
 3D models of sea lions gliding underwater have been generated and can be view here: Ariel Model, Cali Model.